slonigiraf/whitepaper/slonigiraf/ENG.md

 $222.87 * 61,376,828 = 13,679,152,692$

 Calculations for other countries in the world is presented in the table 8.

+*Table 8.
+Money needed to drive the Slonigiraf system*

 |   | 7-21 years old people | Times min teacher wage is larger than Ethiopian counterpart | Min money a student need, USD | The country need, USD |
 | ----------- | ------------- | ------ | ------ | ------------------------- |